-- 5.6.3 Cases of unknown ID are managed by NSW Police in the first instance. - 5.6.4 If a specimen is taken for the purposes of ID, the normal procedure for unknown or unidentified samples must be followed.
+- 5.6.3.
+If the ID process is to be carried out before the case is progressed, the Forensic Medicine staff member cannot take specimens without the authority of the coroner. - 5.6.4.
+Cases of unknown ID, or ID in situ, are managed by NSW Police in the first instance. - 5.6.5.
+If a specimen is taken for the purposes of ID, the normal procedure for unknown or unidentified samples must be followed.
 In this case other identifiers are used such as gender or a unique identifier.